-My program of research revolves around 2 main themes:
+His program of research revolves around 2 main themes:

--> Evolutionary mismatch and mental well-being
+-> Evolutionary mismatch and health and well-being

 -> Evolutionary mismatch and interpersonal functioning